Chronic obstructive pulmonary disease (COPD) is a chronic respiratory disease, most commonly due to smoking-related lung damage.

 Intravenous theophylline may be considered in severe cases, which do not improve with standard treatment (i.e. nebulisers).
 Requires cardiac monitoring.
 Senior advice should always be sought.

 Patients with COPD are at risk of developing type II respiratory failure (T2RF) i.e. PaO2 < 8 kPa and PaCO2 > 6.7 kPa.
-See notes titled ‘Ventilation’ for more details.
+For more information see Respiratory failure notes.

 Oxygen therapy must be used carefully in patients with COPD, typically saturations of 88-92% are targeted.
 ABGs may be necessary to monitor for CO2 retention.